Thurman, Colorado

-Thurman is an unincorporated rural hamlet in Washington County, Colorado, United States.
+Thurman is an unincorporated community in Washington County, Colorado, United States.
 It was originally a Mennonite settlement.
-There are no businesses or services now located in Thurman, and only a couple of farm homes.

 History

 Thurman was established about 1902.
 The Thurman Post Office opened in July 1904, but closed on August 10, 1924: the US Post Office at Anton (ZIP 80801) now serves Thurman.
 The town once boasted a population of over 150 people, but declined after a 1924 tornado killed ten people meeting at a home.
 By the 1970s, the Mennonite population had relocated, along with their church building, to Joes, Colorado.

 Geography

-Thurman is located at (39.590648,-103.210749).
 Thurman is located at the intersection along unpaved county roads County Roads 3 and CC, 9 miles south of Anton in southern Washington County, about 6 miles north of the Lincoln county line.

 1924 tornado

-On Sunday, August 10, 1924, storm clouds were forming after an unusually hot day with temperatures reaching 96 F. Afternoon rains began and stopped at about 12:30 pm.
-Suddenly things became quiet, but the clouds turned a dark black color; at about 1:00 pm, two local farmers spotted a large 0.5 mi wide tornado about 3 mi to the west.
-The tornado, which traveled in a north-easterly direction, struck Thurman with winds exceeding 210 mph and demolished almost every building.
-The tornado, which was thought to be an F4 to low end F5, killed 10 people, making it the deadliest tornado in Colorado history.
-After the tornado, the population declined and many who survived moved to nearby towns and the post office closed.
-The cemetery is all that remains today.
+On August 10, 1924 at about 2:30 pm, a large and violent tornado touched down about 3 mi to the west of Thurman.
+The tornado produced wind speeds of 210 mph.
+It is speculated that it was an F4 to low end F5.
+The tornado destroyed almost every building and killed 11 people, making it the deadliest tornado in Colorado history.
+After the tornado, the population declined with most residents moving to nearby towns.